yclas/documentation/how-to-change-texts.md

 </a>

   * **Save**
-  * Send us the file after everything is done (would help us a lot)
+  * Send us the file after everything is done (it would help us a lot)

 _Translated strings will be added in your /languages/xx_XX/LC_MESSAGES/messages.po.
 On update, this file will be replaced by the new messages.po file and changes may get lost.
-To avoid that, backup your messages.po file and after the update replace the new one with that._
+To avoid that, backup your messages.po file and after the update to replace the new one with that._

 ### How to add new texts to translations

 Whenever we have a new release we might add some new features which could add new texts to the software that needs to be translated.
-If you can't see those texts in the translation list you can simply follow those steps:
+If you can't see those texts in the translation list, you can solve that by following these steps:

   * Go to admin panel
   * Go to **Content** > **Translations**